aaronalbinson/fresh/src/pages/fresh-talent.md

-      As a printmaker who usually works with traditional linocut techniques, Rebecca enjoys capturing the beauty that exists in the ruins of ancient societies – often taking complex and otherwise overlooked accounts of history and recreating them in an energetic, and engaging manner.
+      As a printmaker who usually works with traditional linocut techniques, Rebecca enjoys capturing the beauty that exists in the ruins of ancient societies – often taking complex and otherwise overlooked accounts of history and recreating them in an energetic and engaging manner.

       Since graduating last year, her work has been exhibited at globally